This trail is highly recommended for all history fans: a visit to the system of tunnels in Cima Rocca together with breathtaking views of Lake Garda

 From here you can go down by the bolted via ferrata (signposted SAT 471A) or else go back to the turn-off at the third tunnel and from there back the way you came.
 You head back down on trail SAT 417

-For up-to-the-minute information on timetables and routes
+Up-to-date information on timetables and routes.

-You need to be wearing the right clothing and take the proper gear when you go hiking in the mountains.
+You need to wear the right clothing and take the proper gear when you go hiking in the mountains.
 Even on relatively short easy outings make sure to take all you need so you don't run into trouble if things take an unexpected turn, for example a storm blows up or you have a sudden drop in energy levels.

 What should you take when you go on a hike?

-What you should have in your rucksack (for a day trip a 25/30L capacity should do):
+Your rucksack (for a day trip a 25/30L capacity should do) should contain:

 Make sure you're wearing the right footwear for the trail and season.
 The going can get rough and rocky underfoot and a pair of hiking boots will protect you from sprains.
 When wet, a grassy slope, rocky slab or steep trail can be dangerous unless you are wearing the proper footwear.